raajprakash/Imageclassification/README.md

 # Imageclassification

-This is about multi-class image classification with MNIST data set with renderence of Deep Neural Networks.
+This is about multi-class image classification with MNIST data set with renderence of Deep Neural Network.